JuliaEarth/GeoStatsImages.jl/README.md

 Contributing
 ------------

-If you would like to add a training image to the collection, please [open an issue](https://github.com/juliohm/GeoStatsImages.jl/issues) with a preview.
+If you want to add a training image to the collection, please [open an issue](https://github.com/juliohm/GeoStatsImages.jl/issues) with a preview.

 REFERENCES
 ----------